katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

   [Search for your language]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language

-In case your language is already supported, you can add **missing translations**, which are displayed below each language.
+In case your language is already supported, you can add **missing translations**, displayed below each language.
 If your language is not on the list of supported languages, you can contribute translations by opening a new issue and [adding a translation] by following the guide below.

 > __Please note,__ that we use region designators in conjunction with regions,